BLKNWS: Terms & Conditions

-BLKNWS: Terms & Conditions is a 2025 American documentary film, written, directed, produced, and edited by Kahlil Joseph, in his directorial debut.
+BLKNWS: Terms & Conditions is a 2025 American science docufiction film directed by Kahlil Joseph, in his directorial debut.
 It stars Shaunette Renée Wilson, Kaneza Schaal, Hope Giselle, Peter Jay Fernandez, Penny Johnson Jerald and Zora Casebere.

-The film premiered in the NEXT section at the 2025 Sundance Film Festival on January 27, 2025.
+The film premiered in the NEXT section at the Sundance Film Festival on January 27, 2025.

+Synopsis

+BLKNWS: Terms & Conditions is adapted from a video art installation by Kahlil Joseph.
+The work is presented as a cinematic experience structured to resemble the sonic qualities of a record album.
+It combines fictional and historical elements in an immersive format that features fictionalized portrayals of W. E. B. Du Bois and Marcus Garvey, alongside appearances by artists, musicians, members of Joseph's family, and material drawn from Twitter chats, collectively forming a vision centered on Black consciousness.